Divorce Lawyer Phoenix

 Arizona Uses the Community Property System

-Arizona is one of states in U.S. that follows the community property system for dividing marital assets and debts in a divorce.
+Arizona is one of the states in the U.S. that follows the community property system for dividing marital assets and debts in a divorce.
 Under the community property system, all property and debts acquired during the marriage are considered jointly owned by both spouses, regardless of whose name is on the title or account.
 This means that all assets and debts are divided equally between the spouses in the event of a divorce.

 Overall, the community property system in Arizona can simplify the process of dividing marital assets and debts in a divorce, as it takes a straightforward approach to determining ownership of property and debt during the marriage.
-However, it’s important to consult with our experienced Phoenix divorce lawyer to ensure that your rights and interests are protected during the divorce process.

 Arizona Is a “No-Fault” Divorce State